Chandrayaan-2: Design

-The name Chandrayaan means "mooncraft" in Sanskrit and Hindi.
-The mission was launched on a Geosynchronous Satellite Launch Vehicle Mark III (GSLV Mk III) M1 with an approximate lift-off mass of 3850 kg from Satish Dhawan Space Centre on Sriharikota Island of Andhra Pradesh.
+The name Chandrayaan means "mooncraft" in Sanskrit and most other Indian languages.
+The mission was launched on a GSLV Mk III M1 with an approximate lift-off mass of 3850 kg from Satish Dhawan Space Centre on Sriharikota Island of Andhra Pradesh.
 As of June 2019, the mission has an allocated cost of ₹ 9.78 billion (approximately US$141 million which includes ₹ 6 billion for the space segment and ₹ 3.75 billion as launch costs on GSLV Mk III M1.
 Chandrayaan-2 stack was initially put in an Earth parking orbit of 170 km perigee and 40400 km apogee by the launch vehicle.

 Orbiter

 The Chandrayaan-2 orbiter is orbiting the Moon on a polar orbit at an altitude of 100 km.
 It carries eight scientific instruments; two of which are improved versions of those flown on Chandrayaan-1.
 The approximate launch mass was 2379 kg.
 The Orbiter High Resolution Camera (OHRC) conducted high-resolution observations of the landing site prior to separation of the lander from the orbiter.
 The orbiter's structure was manufactured by Hindustan Aeronautics Limited and delivered to the ISRO Satellite Centre on 22 June 2015.